FKTechLab/DifferenceNet/ti/README.md

 # Trajectory Identification (TI)
-> DifferenceNet as an alternative to Siamese Net for TI
+> DifferenceNet as ann alternative to Siamese Net for TI

 <p align="left">